aspnetzero/documents/doc/Step-by-step-publish-to-azure-core-mvc.md

 ### Configure the appsettings.production.json

-Azure is using **appsettings.production.json**, so this file should be configured like following:
+Azure is using **appsettings.production.json** that is placed in the **Web.Public**, so this file should be configured like following:

 <img src="images/azure-publish-core-mvc-appsttings-production-public.png">